 7. LawTrades

-This welcome email from LawTrades came after signing up for a deal via a third-party deals provider.
+This welcome email example from LawTrades came after signing up for a deal via a third-party deals provider.

 What we liked: